There’s something very alluring about volcanoes. The real strength of nature in all it’s splendid and terror!

-If you are looking to seek some adventure and unforgettable memories, while on your visit to this beautiful paradise-like country, this is the perfect Greek volcano guide for you.
+If you are looking to seek some adventure and unforgettable memories, consider this guide.
+While on your visit to this beautiful paradise-like country, this is the perfect Greek volcano guide for you.

-Though in January 2011, Santorini started to wake up from its 60 years of inactivity, which began with a seismic swarm and radial deformation of the volcano – there was no eruption of any sort.
+Though in January 2011, Santorini started to wake up from its 60 years of inactivity.
+That began with a seismic swarm and radial deformation of the volcano – there was no eruption of any sort.

 So worth a visit on your Greek vacation!

 The Methana volcano is one of the 32 that are on the Methana peninsula.
 That is approximately 50 km southwest of Athens.

 The height of the volcano in Methana is 417 mt, and its diameter is 150 mt.

 It has a lava-dome complex that forms the peninsula.

 The volcanic activity in the peninsula began 1 million years ago and continued sporadically until 300 years ago.